-Chart the history and context of crime analysis within the field of criminal justice, including how crime analysis is linked to criminal justice operations and which agencies are involved in the U.S. intelligence community.

-- Apply criminological theories to the explanation and prediction of past, present, and potential future criminal activity. - Identify and locate relevant and credible information using multiple collection platforms: human, signals, geospatial, financial, measurement and signatures, and open-source. - Manipulate and analyze data using multiple collection platforms and a variety of quantitative and qualitative approaches for tactical, strategic, operational, and administrative purposes. - Distinguish between and critically evaluate defensive and offensive counterintelligence tactics for protecting information and intelligence. - Outline and describe strategies for intelligence management, particularly how to organize and process information and how to store intelligence. - Enumerate and discuss relevant ethical and legal regulations pertaining to the use of information and intelligence in criminal justice contexts. - Produce accurate, clear, and concise intelligence written and oral reports that recommend actionable steps based on collection and analysis of relevant information.
+- Chart the history and context of crime analysis within the field of criminal justice, including how crime analysis is linked to criminal justice operations and which agencies are involved in the U.S. intelligence community. - Apply criminological theories to the explanation and prediction of past, present, and potential future criminal activity. - Identify and locate relevant and credible information using multiple collection platforms: human, signals, geospatial, financial, measurement and signatures, and open-source. - Manipulate and analyze data using multiple collection platforms and a variety of quantitative and qualitative approaches for tactical, strategic, operational, and administrative purposes. - Distinguish between and critically evaluate defensive and offensive counterintelligence tactics for protecting information and intelligence. - Outline and describe strategies for intelligence management, particularly how to organize and process information and how to store intelligence. - Enumerate and discuss relevant ethical and legal regulations pertaining to the use of information and intelligence in criminal justice contexts. - Produce accurate, clear, and concise intelligence written and oral reports that recommend actionable steps based on collection and analysis of relevant information.

-- CRJ 101 Seminar in Justice Studies (1) - CRJ 103 Introduction to Criminal Justice (3) - CRJ 208 Ethics in Criminal Justice (3) - CRJ 212 Policing Theory and Practice (3) - CRJ 222 Criminal Justice Communications (3) - CRJ 307 Homeland Security and Counter Terrorism (3) - CRJ 313 Corruption and Organized Crime (3) - CRJ 314 Modern Techniques in Crime Investigation (3) - CRJ 327 Assessing Evidence in Criminal Justice (3) - CRJ 334 Economic Crime Investigation (3) - CRJ 358 Introduction to Intelligence Studies (3) - CRJ 384 Data Analysis in Criminal Justice (3) - CRJ 461 Proseminar in Justice Studies (3) - CYB 228 Cyber Technology for Criminal Justice (3) - CYB 355 Cybercrime Investigations and Forensics I (3) - CRJ 470 Criminal Justice Internship (6 to 15) (6 credits total) or - CRJ 475 Senior Project (3)
+• CRJ 101 - Seminar in Justice Studies (1)

+- CRJ 103 Introduction to Criminal Justice (3) - CRJ 208 Ethics in Criminal Justice (3) - CRJ 212 Policing Theory and Practice (3) - CRJ 222 Criminal Justice Communications (3) - CYB 228 Cyber Technology for Criminal Justice (3) - CRJ 274 Theory- and Evidence-based Crime Policy (3) - CRJ 307 Homeland Security and Counter Terrorism (3) - CRJ 313 Corruption and Organized Crime (3) - CRJ 314 Modern Techniques in Crime Investigation (3) - CRJ 327 Assessing Evidence in Criminal Justice (3) - CRJ 334 Economic Crime Investigation (3) - CYB 355 Cybercrime Investigations and Forensics I (3) - CRJ 358 Introduction to Intelligence Studies (3) - CRJ 373 Data Intelligence (3) - CRJ 378 Research Methods and Data Analysis in Criminal Justice (3) - CRJ 382 Administrative Issues in Criminal Justice (3) - CRJ 415 Crime Data Visualization (3) - CRJ 461 Proseminar in Justice Studies (3) - CRJ 470 Criminal Justice Internship (3 to 6) (3 credits only, Departmental permission required) or - CRJ 475 Senior Project (3) (Permission of Advisor required)

 - ECN 241 Statistics (3)

 - or

+- PSY 211 Statistics in the Behavioral Sciences (3)

+- or

+- SOC 211 Statistics in the Behavioral Sciences (3)

+- or

 - MAT 112 Basic Statistics (3)

-• PSY 211 - Statistics in the Behavioral Sciences (3)

-- SOC 211 Statistics in the Behavioral Sciences (3) - JLM 371 Data and Story (3) - SOC 274 Criminology (3) - SOC 376 Criminological Research Methods (3)